j-c-w/shareit/README.md

     .addr
     .name
     .tools
+    .email

 The name and addr files should be filled in with your name and address (which should be the only things in the files).
 See the files's current contents for examples.

+The .email file should be filled in with *your* email address.
+This is crucial for security

 The .tools file should be filled in as follows: